Where are they now? Man City’s seven wonderkids from FM 2012

 He was sold to Fiorentina in the summer of 2012, where he impressed sufficiently to earn a move to Atletico Madrid.

 Savic currently stars for Diego Simeone’s side, making his one forgettable season in east Manchester seem increasingly like a misprint.
+The Montenegrin facing his old club earlier this season was certainly eventful.

 He managed to stick around at the Etihad until 2015, but not before another red card in an FA Cup tie at Blackburn solidified the impression the centre-back needed to move on.